We will keep this page updated with any links that we see as important to parents in school:

 Spending more time indoors means that children may be spending more time online, but its important to keep them safe.
 National Online Safety have some great guides on certain platforms including Minecraft, Fortnite and Roblox.
 Its important to keep communicating with your child about the games they play, and what contact they have with online players.

-The NSPCC have some great tips on signs of online bulling, grooming and in game purchases; giving advice on how to handle these situations.
+The NSPCC have some great tips on signs of online bullying, grooming, sending images and sharing personal information online, and in-game purchases; giving advice on how to handle these situations, and providing helpful animated videos that you can watch together and talk about.

 Its also important to remember that young people use platforms such as Discord and Reddit to text, call and video chat while playing games.
 Its important to monitor these interactions and make sure you know the person your child is taking to.